SDC-HRR/tim-service-reviews/README.md

 # Reviews
-This project is a re-engineering of the backend of an existing mircroservice.
+This project is a re-engineering of the backend of an existing mircroservice to support data at web scale.

 # CRUD Support
 | Operation | HTTP | Endpoint | Description |